cloudfoundry-samples/go_service_broker/README.md

 Configuring for AWS
 -------------------

-Before running the service broker, you need to configure your AWS accpunt's credentials.
+Before running the service broker, you need to configure your AWS account's credentials.
 If you do not have AWS account, then you can get one for [free here](https://aws.amazon.com/free).

 As a best practice, we recommend creating an IAM user that has access keys rather than relying on root access keys.
 You can login into your AWS account to create a new user 'service_broker' with the option to generate an access key for this user.